 In addition to the qualities and skills mentioned above, you will need to meet out standard eligibility criteria:

-Depending on which PC pathway you choose to join on, the academic requirements will differ.
+Depending on which pathway you choose to join on, the academic requirements will differ.
 Click here to find out more about the entry requirements for each route.

-In your application, form you must declare any other employment or business interests you intend to maintain, if offered a Police Constable position.
+In your application, form you must declare any other employment or business interests you intend to maintain, if offered a Police officer position.
 We will need to check that these are not in conflict with employment in Durham Constabulary in any way.

 Cautions and convictions